sandor-lokos/QC_doc/config_workflow.md

 details of the JSON files could be out-dated, however, the structure should be the same.

 For testing, the JSON files should be in Consul to be used in production or [ECS](https://ali-ecs.cern.ch/) or can be done in STAGING to be on the safe side.
+Anyway, on the configuration of the ECS GUI is shown [here](https://github.com/AliceO2Group/O2DPG/tree/master/DATA/aliecs_documentation).
 In the example below, the FT0 QC JSON will be used.
 The [JSON file](https://github.com/sandor-lokos/QC_doc/blob/master/ft0-digits-qc-alio2-cr1-flp200.json) is copied to here.

 Example JSON files are available in Consul and is copied it to [here](https://github.com/sandor-lokos/QC_doc/blob/master/ft0-digits-qc-epn.json).